Astros vs. Phillies Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has four doubles, three home runs, 19 walks and 12 RBI (22 total hits).
+- Alex Bregman has collected 22 hits with four doubles, three home runs and 19 walks.
+He has driven in 12 runs.

 Bregman Recent Games